 Which Brands Use Which Platform: A Partial List

 Perhaps all this is beside the point.
 The plight of giant corporations duking it out to dominate a crowded market isn’t all that compelling when you get right down to it.
 It’s the stories on the ground that matter: the small-business owners logging onto their shop computers and trembling at the sight of 111 browser tabs open simultaneously.

 The B2B companies know this, too.
 Both Elastic and NuORDER insist that they care deeply about retailers.
-They work for both sides, they say.
-“Someone’s got to solve the retailer’s side,” says Wells.
+They work for both sides, they said.
+“Someone’s got to solve the retailer’s side,” said Wells.
 “That’s what we’re on a mission to do.
 We see this as a two-sided equation.
 Both need to win.”
-Reddin echoes the sentiment.
-“If we want to communicate with our retailers digitally, we can’t have them using 15 different platforms,” he says.
+Reddin echoed the sentiment.
+“If we want to communicate with our retailers digitally, we can’t have them using 15 different platforms,” he said.

 Given this general outlook at Elastic and NuORDER, there’s another question at play here—more cynical, but worth asking.
 Both companies are built on the premise that one platform, if it’s constructed well and reaches a critical mass of users, can solve the needs of brands and retailers simultaneously.
 It’s certainly an elegant idea.
 But is it realistic?